M2I2HA: Multi-modal Object Detection Based on Intra- and Inter-Modal Hypergraph Attention: Introduction

 \section{Introduction}

-Object detection, a critical downstream task in computer vision, has attracted widespread attention in the academic community and has been widely applied in areas such as autonomous driving, intelligent military systems, smart healthcare, and robotic perception.
-Researchers have successively proposed detection algorithms including the YOLO series \cite{redmon2018yolov3, varghese2024yolov8, tian2025yolov12, lei2025yolov13, sapkota2025yolo26}, R-CNN series \cite{he2017mask, ren2015faster, li2019illumination}, and DETR series \cite{zhu2020deformable, dai2021dynamic, zhao2024detrs, lv2024rt}, which have been validated across various tasks such as vehicle recognition, remote sensing image processing, and object localization in robotic operations.
-However, most of these algorithms rely on single RGB input, which limits their effectiveness to favorable visual and background conditions.
-In complex environments characterized by poor lighting, weather variations, or partial occlusion, the performance of such single-modal detection frameworks declines significantly.
-This is primarily due to their diminished ability to extract discriminative object representations and maintain feature robustness under such non-ideal conditions.
+Object detection, a critical downstream task in computer vision, has been widely applied in perception fields such as safe human-robot collaboration (HRC) \cite{dudek2024efficiency, robinson2023robotic}, vision-guided sorting and assembly \cite{konstantinidis2023multi}, autonomous navigation for AGVs \cite{patruno2024vision, xu2023onboard}, and drone-based industrial asset monitoring \cite{zhai2023yolo, lim2023heat}.
+Researchers have successively proposed a variety of detection algorithms \cite{varghese2024yolov8, he2017mask, li2019illumination, zhao2024detrs, lv2024rt}, which have been validated in industrial tasks.
+However, most of them mainly rely on single RGB input.
+In complex industrial environments, the performance of such single-modal frameworks often declines, owing to their diminished ability to extract discriminative object representations under non-ideal conditions.